biallo/react-mst-sass-webpack-boilerplate/README.md

 npm install
 ```

-Create a `.env.local` file in the root directory of the project, the format can refer to the format in the `.env.example` file.
 create `.env.local` for local development, and create `.env` for the production environment.

+the format can refer to the format in the `.env.example` file.

 Use `process.env.XXX` in code to access the values defined there.